louisaxel-ambroise/epcis/README.md

 That's it!
 You have a properly working EPCIS repository.

-The default for the databse provider is *SqlServer*.
+The default value for the database provider is *SqlServer*.

 You can also setup FasTnT EPCIS using the Docker image or in Azure quite easily.
 Check the [wiki](https://github.com/louisaxel-ambroise/epcis/wiki/Installation) for more details.

 ## HTTP Endpoints

-The API is secured using HTTP Basic authentication by default.
+The API is secured using HTTP Basic auth by default.
-There is no default user, but when in Development environment the unknown users will be created autmatically.
-A user is limited to see only the events and masterdata he captured by default.
+The users are not stored in the database, but a hash of the authorization value is stored alongside the request.
+By default the events and masterdata returned in a query are restricted to the ones captured with the same authorization header.

 ### EPCIS 1.2 endpoints: